Tiphanie Yanique

 Tiphanie Yanique (born September 20, 1978) from Saint Thomas, U.S. Virgin Islands, is a Caribbean American fiction writer, poet and essayist who lives in New York.
-In 2010 the National Book Foundation named her a "5 Under 35" honoree.
+In 2010, the National Book Foundation named her a "5 Under 35" honoree.
 She also teaches creative writing, currently based at Emory University.

 Early life

 Yanique's maternal roots are in the Virgin Islands.
 She is a member of the Smith (of St. Thomas and Tortola) and Galiber (of St. Thomas and St. Croix) families.
 Paternally, she is also a member of the Giraud family originally of Dominica.
 She was raised in the Hospital Ground neighborhood of St. Thomas by her grandparents, Beulah Smith Harrigan (former children's librarian of the St. Thomas Enid Baa Library and youngest child of Captain Smith of the Fancy Me) and Delvin Harrigan (former fireman and taxi dispatcher).
 Her biological grandfather was Dr. Andre Galiber of St. Croix.

 Yanique attended Saints Peter and Paul Catholic Elementary School and graduated from All Saints Cathedral School in 1996.
 In 2000, she earned her undergraduate degree from Tufts University in Massachusetts.
-Shortly after graduating, she was awarded a Fulbright Scholarship in Literatures in English and Creative Writing at The University of the West Indies for which she conducted research on Caribbean women writers, such as Merle Hodge and Erna Brodber in Trinidad and Tobago.
-She went on to receive her MFA degree in creative writing in 2006 at the University of Houston, where she held a Cambor Fellowship.
+Shortly after graduating, she was awarded a Fulbright Scholarship in Literatures in English and Creative Writing at The University of the West Indies, for which she conducted research on Caribbean women writers, such as Merle Hodge and Erna Brodber in Trinidad and Tobago.
+Yanique went on to receive her MFA degree in creative writing in 2006 at the University of Houston, where she held a Cambor Fellowship.